 Probably not what you were expecting to read.
 At one time in life, your son, daughter, brother, sister, cousin, or friend made you happy.
 They might still, but you know the substance abuse creates fog in the brains.
 Remember all of the times they made you happy.
 If it’s your son, thank them for Mother’s Day cards.
 Think of their precious traits and good actions and state them out.

 The intention of saying feelings of gratitude during an intervention is to communicate value.
 Remind them they are valued, adored, and loved, rather than attacking them.
-It’s helpful to remember to diffuse situations, rather than attacking them.
+It’s helpful to remember to diffuse situations, rather than attack them.

 “You’re not alone”